 The answer to this question differs from state to state.
 For example, in many states the quit must be “with good cause attributable to the work” while in others the quit must be “with good cause” which means that the good cause does not have to be work related.
 Whichever definition the state maintains, the employee will have to prove a compelling reason to quit and that he/she took the steps a reasonably prudent person would take prior to resigning to protect his/her job.

 Misconduct is a term that generally means “willful disregard for the employer’s best interest” or, in other words, “the person knew what they were doing was wrong, yet chose to do it anyway.”
 Each state has a different working definition of employee wrongdoing, and has different penalties for claimants who are found guilty of it.
 The employer has the responsibility of proving misconduct.

 WHAT HAPPENS IF I RESPOND TO A STATE INQUIRY IN AN UNTIMELY MANNER?

 Most states provide a very short window to respond to an UI claim, usually around ten days from date of mailing or 48 hours from a phone inquiry.
 If an employer does not respond in a timely manner, the state may rule based only on what the claimant has asserted.

 If the employer subsequently responds and the claimant is eventually disqualified, the employer will not receive a credit for benefits paid out to the claimant.
 That happens only if the state determines those benefits would not have been paid had the employer responded in a timely manner.
 Delayed responses can result in thousands of dollars in unwarranted unemployment insurance charges, which will increase unemployment tax rates or quarterly charges unnecessarily.
-Industrial U.I. does everything possible to assure that state inquiries are answered completely and timely to avoid this problem.
+As third-party administrators, Industrial U.I. does everything possible to assure that state inquiries are answered completely and timely to avoid this problem.

 HOW IS AN UNEMPLOYMENT INSURANCE TAX RATE CALCULATED?